cmu-mars/cmu-robotics/documents/p2-cp2.md

 ## Overview

-In this document, we outline a challenge problem that requires code-level adaptation in response to source-code perturbations.
+In this document, we outline a challenge problem that requires code-level adaptation in response to source-code perturbations, representative of commonly encountered robotics bugs.

-Our proposed challenge
-problem involves semi-automatically injecting code-level perturbations into the system, and alerting the code adaptation engine to the presence of a code-level perturbation (but not necessarily the location of the perturbation)
+Our challenge problem aims to simulate bugs that are exposed (or introduced) during the natural evolution of robotics systems.
+For example, the system may be modified to use a new computer vision system following the recent discontinuation of Microsoft's Kinect camera, or a new feature may be introduced (e.g., searching the environment for a particular object or QR code).
+In such cases, (possibly latent) flaws in the implementation of the system may manifest in test suite failure.
+To simulate such bugs, we use a custom mutation injection tool, Shuriken, designed to create bugs that are similar to those that frequently occur in robotics systems.

-Using this approach, we propose that Lincoln Labs assesses the ability of the MARS system to self-adapt at the code-level by evaluating its response to a set of generated code-level perturbation scenarios, inspired by bugs observed in real-world robotics systems.
+We propose that the ability of the MARS system to adapt at the code-level be evaluated by subjecting it to realistic faults (referred to as *perturbation scenarios*) and measuring the degree to which intent (represented by a fixed set of system-level tests) is recovered.

-### Motivation

-**What is our motivation?
-Can we efficiently locate and fix realistic bugs in robotics software?**

 ### Approach